What’s the Best Bow String Wax? (2022 update)

-Regardless of what kind of bow you're using—a recurve, a compound, a longbow, or any other kind of bow—you need to be waxing your bow strings.
-It's necessary for both the maintenance of your bow, and archer safety.
+Regardless of what kind of bow you're using—a recurve, a compound, a longbow, or any other kind of bow—it's a very good idea to wax your bow strings.
+It will help you maintain your bow, and because it can strengthen the bow string, it can make archery a little bit more safe.

 In this post, I'll introduce some information about bow string waxes (such as how to apply wax, how often you'll need it, and some "best practices" to keep in mind), and then I'll review the most popular bow string waxes, and hopefully we'll find the best bow string wax for your rig.